Optimal Integrity

 Do all the above as much as you can.

 After accomplishing something good, and it is worthy of repeating, can you achieve it faster?
-Can the good that was done be made even better?
+Can the good that was done, be done better, or made even better?

 How much good can you accomplish?